infonl/dimpact-zaakafhandelcomponent/docs/development/updatingDependencies.md

 1. Check the WildFly release notes.
 2. Upgrade the locally installed WildFly version in: [the WildFly install script](../../scripts/wildfly/install-wildfly.sh).
+3. Check if [WildFly's Galleon tooling](https://github.com/wildfly/galleon) needs to be updated.
+This is used to configure the locally installed WildFly.
+To upgrade override the Galleon files in [the Galleon install folder](../../scripts/wildfly/galleon) with the new version.
-3. Re-install your local WildFly version using the WildFly install script.
+4. Re-install your local WildFly version using the WildFly install script.
-4. Upgrade WildFly in the [Maven build file](../../pom.xml).
+5. Upgrade WildFly in the [Maven build file](../../pom.xml).
 This is the actual WildFly that gets used in the ZAC Docker Image.
+Also check if the Maven WildFly plugins we use need to be updated.
-5. If you have configured your IntelliJ IDE to run ZAC in WildFly update the IntelliJ WildFly run configuration using the instructions in [INSTALL.md](INSTALL.md).
+6. If you have configured your IntelliJ IDE to run ZAC in WildFly update the IntelliJ WildFly run configuration using the instructions in [INSTALL.md](INSTALL.md).
-6. Update the WildFly installation directory in the [startupwithenv.sh](../../startupwithenv.sh) file.
+7. Update the WildFly installation directory in the [startupwithenv.sh](../../startupwithenv.sh) file.
-7. In the [Gradle build file](../../build.gradle.kts) manually upgrade all the 'dependencies provided by Wildfly'.
+8. In the [Gradle build file](../../build.gradle.kts) manually upgrade all the 'dependencies provided by Wildfly'.
 These need to be in sync with the ones provided by the used version of WildFly.
-8. Test ZAC thoroughly to make sure everything still works both by running ZAC locally (in IntelliJ and in Docker Compose) and performing manual testing as well as by running our automated tests.
+9. Test ZAC thoroughly to make sure everything still works both by running ZAC locally (in IntelliJ and in Docker Compose) and performing manual testing as well as by running our automated tests.
-9. Once everything works tell all your co-developers to upgrade their local WildFly installations and Intellij WildFly configurations as well.
+10. Once everything works tell all your co-developers to upgrade their local WildFly installations and Intellij WildFly configurations as well.

 ## Upgrading Angular